Scientific Research Red Light Therapy

 • Population: Obese women.

-• Main findings:
+• Key findings:

-• Localized reduction in adipose measures
+• Local reduction of adipose tissue

-• Type: Non-randomized split-area trial.
+• Study type: Non-randomized split-area study.

 6. Liu S, et al. tPBM improves metabolic parameters in diabetic mice (Nature Communications, 2023)